GitJer/Some-Sipeed-MAIX-GO-k210-stuff/README.md

 * LCD: allowes for using the Adafruit GFX with the LCD screen.
 * lights_on_mic_array: Controls the LEDs on the microphone array via toggling the pins.
 * lights_on_mic_array_SPI: Controls the LEDs on the microphone array via SPI.
-* mics_and_lights_on_array: Reads the microphone signals of the array and indicates the direction (more or less, not using FFT!)
+* mics_and_lights_on_array: Reads the microphone signals of the array and indicates the direction of the sound (more or less, not using FFT!)